ga-wdi-lessons/ruby-oop/readme.md

 # => [#<User @firstname="Juan">, #<User @firstname="Jorge">, #<User @firstname="Steve">]
 ```

-## Public and Private
+## Public and Private (11:45 - 11:50, 5 min)

 ### You Do

 - Draw a picture of a machine, real or imaginary, that has inputs (buttons, switches, keypads...) and displays (dials, lights, screens...).
 Label what they do.
 - Most machines have internal gauges or memories that help it make decisions: temperature monitors, voltage monitors, hard disks, and so on.
 These are visible only inside the machine: whoever's using the machine can't see them.
 Draw two of these on your machine and label them.

-By default all instance and class methods are *public*.
+By default all instance and class methods are *public*, except for `def initialize` which is *private*.
 This means they're visible to other objects.
 An analogy: they're functions that have their own buttons on the outside of the machine, like a car's turn signal.

-There may be methods other objects don't need to know about.
+There may be methods that all other objects don't need to know about.

 ```rb
 class User